Important Disclosure — Please Read

 Deposit Amount

 Typically held in the listing brokerage trust account.
 It demonstrates commitment and is applied to your purchase on completion.
-It is typically refundable if your conditions are not satisfied within the subject period.
+It is commonly refundable if your conditions are not satisfied within the subject period.

 03